-2 soldiers hurt as NPA rebels attack Army detachment in Laguna
+2 soldiers hurt as NPA rebels attack Army post in Laguna

 “It was an isolated incident and it seemed that their target was the hydro (power plant).
 Nevertheless, security measures are in place in all tourism establishments in Majayjay,” he said.

-It was not immediately known how many rebels carried out the attack but police checkpoints in Laguna and in Lucban, Quezon, were set up as government troops hunt the rebels.
-SFM
+It was not immediately known how many rebels carried out the attack but police checkpoints in Laguna and in Lucban, Quezon, were set up as government troops hunted the rebels.
+SFM/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.